0xCAFEDECAF/VanLiveConnect/README.md

 * [ESP8266 Board Manager](http://arduino.esp8266.com/Arduino/versions/2.0.0/doc/installing.html) installed, and
 * Various libraries installed as listed in the [Used Libraries](#libraries") section below.

-In the "Tools" menu, choose a CPU frequency of 160 MHz, and set the lwIP variant to "v2 Higher Bandwidth (no features)".
+In the "Tools" menu, choose:

+* CPU frequency: 160 MHz, and
+* lwIP variant: "v2 Higher Bandwidth (no features)".

 #### Uploading